 Does my employer had the right to reprimand me if I use paid sick leave?
 Can they reprimand me for using some of that time to make a visit to the doctor?

-- Employers are also mandated to ensure employees can use their accrued sick time available to them.
+Employers are also mandated to ensure employees can use their accrued sick time available to them.
 This ensures that employers cannot deny the ability of an employee to use their accrued sick time.
-The employees have a right to use their paid sick time, even if it’s for just for a few hours to go to the doctor’s office.
-Employers are barred from reprimanding employees from taking paid sick leave.
+The employees have a right to use their sick time, even if it’s for just for a few hours to go to the doctor’s office.
+Employers are barred from reprimanding employees from doing this.

 There are many companies that include policies where employees are adversely affected by doing what was outlined above.
-However, according to paid sick leave laws, if an employee has accrued sick time, they can use it.
-Employers are not allowed to discipline employees if those employees are taking paid sick time, even partial sick leave.
-This is because it would be considered retribution against employees who are using their legally-allotted paid sick leave.
+However, according to the law, if an employee has accrued sick time, they can use it.
+Employers are not allowed to discipline employees if those employees are taking sick time, even partial sick leave.
+This is because it would be considered retribution against employees who are using their legally-allotted sick leave.

 The current law for paid sick time mandates that employers give out paid sick days for these situations: